vbhv14/pyross/README.md

 The library is named after [Sir Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
 In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bite of a mosquito".
 He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

-## For forked implepention Related queries:
+## For forked implepention, related queries:

 Kindly, raise an issue on GitHub.